-- In any instance where the judicial officer, in consultation with other college officials, determines that a student’s behavior is disruptive to normal college functions, and/or presents a threat of harm or bodily injury to himself or herself or others, the judicial officer may recommend to the Dean of Students that the student be temporarily suspended from the college.
+- In any instance where the judicial officer, in consultation with other college officials, determines that a student’s behavior is disruptive to normal college functions, and/or presents a threat of harm or bodily injury to himself or herself or others, the judicial officer may recommend to the Executive Vice President that the student be temporarily suspended from the college.

-- If the Dean of Students concurs with this recommendation, the student will be temporarily suspended until a hearing can be held to determine whether the suspension should be made permanent or until certain medical conditions for reinstatement are met.
+- If the Executive Vice President concurs with this recommendation, the student will be temporarily suspended until a hearing can be held to determine whether the suspension should be made permanent or until certain medical conditions for reinstatement are met.

 - When a student is suspended or withdrawn for health reasons, a registration hold will be placed on the student’s readmission to the college.
-This registration hold will remain in the student’s records until the Dean of Students approves the student’s request for readmission.
+This registration hold will remain in the student’s records until the Judicial Officer and the Executive Vice President approves the student’s request for readmission.

-b.
-If approval for readmission is not granted, the student may appeal that decision to the Dean of Students.
+- If approval for readmission is not granted, the student may appeal that decision to the Executive Vice President.
 The appeal must be made in writing, within five (5) college working days of the date the student was notified by the judicial officer that his or her request for readmission was denied.

-c.
-The Dean of Students will inform the student that he or she is entitled to a hearing.
+- The Executive Vice President will inform the student that he or she is entitled to a hearing.
 This hearing shall be held within five (5) college working days if at all possible.
-The Dean of Students or his or her designated representative will conduct the hearing.
-The Dean of Students may use discretion as to the hearing procedures and may ask relevant college faculty or staff to participate.
-Following the hearing, the Dean of Students shall either sustain the decision of the judicial officer, or shall overrule the decision and allow the student to re‑enroll in the college.
-The Dean of Students shall notify all parties of this decision, in writing, within three (3) college working days following the completion of the hearing.
+The Executive Vice President or his/her designated representative will conduct the hearing.
+The Executive Vice President may use discretion as to the hearing procedures and may ask relevant college faculty or staff to participate.
+Following the hearing, the Executive Vice President shall either sustain the decision of the judicial officer, or shall overrule the decision and allow the student to re‑enroll in the college.
+The Judicial Officer shall notify all parties of this decision, in writing, within three (3) college working days following the completion of the hearing.

 - Academic Dishonesty/Misconduct (see Academic Integrity and Disciplinary Process)

-a.
-Use, possession, sale, delivery, manufacture or distribution of alcoholic beverages and/or containers, except as expressly permitted by college policy.
+- Use, possession, sale, delivery, manufacture, or distribution of alcoholic beverages and/or containers, except as expressly permitted by college policy.